-A strategy is a summary of how your store is planning to achieve its goals and improve its position in the market.
+A good eCommerce marketing strategy is a summary of how your store is planning to achieve its goals and improve its position in the market.

 Here is a summary of this article by an infographic.
 Scroll down to read the rest of the text.
 You may embed this infographic with the code underneath it.